Bonti2118/Emotion_Aalyzer_New/README.md

 # Python-Project-
-Project done for TCS ion internship
+-- Project done for TCS ion internship
+-- A machine learning model for emotional analysis of the textual comments and feedback develop using python.